 Sometimes a neighbor may build an ugly fence out of spite for a neighbor.
 Many states have laws that regulate "spite fences."
-A spite fence serves no reasonable purpose other than to annoy a neighbor.
 Most of these laws create the presumption that a fence is a nuisance to a neighbor when it is useless, when it is constructed to annoy a neighbor, and when it exceeds spite fence height limitations.
 Under these statutes, the neighbor may sue for its removal.

 My neighbor's fence violates a local ordinance.
 How can I have the ordinance enforced?

 The neighbor may be unaware of the ordinance, so it is important to tell the neighbor of the violation.
 If the neighbor refuses to make changes, notify the city of the violation.
 The city will send a written notification to the neighbor and request conformance.
 If the neighbor refuses to conform, the city can issue a fine and sue for compliance.